-Exposure factor is a value by which shutter speed should be multiplyed to get the film properly exposed when doing a macro or close-up shot with the lens extended by extension tubes.
+The exposure factor is a value by which shutter speed should be multiplied to get the film properly exposed when doing a macro or close-up shot with the lens extended by extension tubes.

-To calculate exposure factor properly you need to know three parameters: lens focal length (f), lens helicoid extension (He) and extension tubes length (Te).
-And there is a formula to calculate it: EF = ( (f + Te + He ) / f )2.
+To calculate exposure factor (EF) properly you need to know three parameters: focal length (f), lens helicoid extension (He) and total length of the extension tubes (Te).
+This is a formula to calculate exposure factor: EF = ( (f + Te + He ) / f )2.

 We already know the focal length.
-The Pentax 67 Auto Extension Tubes was released as a set of three lengths: #1 — 14mm, #2 — 28mm and #3 — 56mm.
-Thus, we can calculate the extension tubes length by adding together all the required figures depending on the number of extension tubes we are using.
-Now all we have to do is to measure the lens helicoid extension.
+Pentax 67 extension tubes were produced as a set of three tubes of different length: #1 — 14mm, #2 — 28mm, and #3 — 56mm.
+See the top image for details.
+Now, we can calculate the total length of the set of tubes that we are working with.
+So, all we have to do is to measure the lens helicoid extension.